GENERAL EDUCATION

 .

-Exploring the Culinary 1 provides students with foundational information about the role of food and the sharing of meals in our lives as well as indifferent cultures.
-Students examine food from an historical perspective and through the lens of various food journalists / food authors and chefs that includes our relationship with food as well as the role of food in society.
+Exploring the Culinary 1 provides students with foundational information and hands-on experience about food, the role of food, and the sharing of meals in our lives.
+Beginning with nutrition, hygiene, selection, and sources students will examine food from an historical perspective as well as through the lens of various food journalists, food authors, and chefs that includes our relationship with food as well as the role of food in society.

 .